Second Quarter Wrap-up

 For commodities, we have seen resurgence in the energy space with WTI Crude prices rising over 20% this year as the supply and demand metrics have become more balanced from what was an over-supply issue (not lack of demand) and bear market for oil prices in the 2014-2017 period.
 WTI prices finished the second quarter at approximately $74USD/barrel.
 Gold continues to stay somewhat depressed and unable to get back to peak levels seen in 2011 and 2012.
 It has been mostly remained range bound between $1100USD and $1350USD, currently sitting around $1250USD.

 Lastly, in currency markets, our Loonie has struggled this year along with a more lackluster economy in relation to the U.S. With growth not as strong and less inflationary and interest pressures, our dollar has fallen over 4% to the greenback this year, and down about 2% against the Euro and Pound.

 Milestone strategy and outlook

-Here is our Milestone Market Report on economic data, capital markets, commodities and currencies through March 31st, 2017: (click for PDF version)
+Here is our Milestone Market Report on economic data, capital markets, commodities and currencies through June 29th, 2018: (click image for PDF version)